echoedinvoker/python/day25/228-df-n-series/memo.md

 ![Alt docs API reference data structure](pic/04.jpg)

+- DataFrame and Series are the most important of all topics.

 ## **Dive into documents of DataFrame**

 ![Alt docs DataFrame](pic/05.jpg)

 ![Alt docs DataFrame.to_dict()](pic/06.jpg)

+- The Pandas documentation explains each method even more clearly and comprehensively than the Python documentation.

 ### _Practice_